OnionIoT/Onion-Docs/Omega2/Projects/starter/traffic-light.md

 ![completed](./img/traffic-light-complete.jpg)

+// TODO: add a photo of the red LED lit up

 ### Code Highlight

 We use the Onion GPIO Python module to control the GPIOs.
-It provides convenient functions such as `setOutputDirection()` and `setValue()` that abstract a lot of the boring work under the hood.
+It provides convenient functions such as `setOutputDirection()` and `setValue()` that abstract a lot of the work under the hood.

+// TODO: include a few lines of the code and have a sentence or two explaining what exactly the code is accomplishing

-For more details, take a look at the [documentation](https://docs.onion.io/omega2-docs/gpio-python-module.html)
+For more details, take a look at the [Onion GPIO Python module documentation](https://docs.onion.io/omega2-docs/gpio-python-module.html).